How to Create Silk Paper by Nancy Ballesteros

 - Secondly, carefully fan out your Seri Silk onto the grease proof paper creating a design.
 Then spray with starch until it is relatively wet.
 To create an interesting effect I like to layer up two or three colours on top of each other.

-- In the past, I recommended using the pump spray bottle of Fabulon spray starch but have found it to be expensive, and the fumes unpleasant to work with.
-Lately I have been using good old fashioned powdered Box Starch that you dissolve with boiling water and put into a spray bottle.
+- Lately I have been using good old fashioned powdered Box Laundry Starch that you dissolve with boiling water and put into a spray bottle.
 Follow instructions on the box.
 Mix accordingly, but some experimenting maybe be necessary to make it thicker or thinner depending on the results you are after.
-Remember this solution is only temporary, it will wash wash away during the felting process; however, by then the wool fibres will have grabbed the silk and bonded it to the wool.
+Remember this solution is only temporary, it will wash wash away during the felting process but by then the wool fibres will have grabbed the silk and bonded it to the wool.

 - Lastly, over-lay the silk with another piece of grease proof paper.
 Through the paper, smooth out the wet areas in the silk until the starch is evenly distributed and all is wet (re-spray if necessary).
 Use a dry iron on a very hot setting and iron until dry.
 I used to recommend using the silk setting on your iron, but it is too time consuming.
 I don’t believe that a higher heat setting applied through the paper harms the silk.
 When the silk is completely dry (it takes longer than you think – if it doesn’t peel away very easily from the paper it probably isn’t dry enough, keep ironing) then peel the silk paper away.
 That’s it!
 If the silk appears fluffy, repeat the process as many times as necessary.